About

 Artist in Residency, North Cottesloe Primary School (Kadjil the Crow children’s book)

-Art in Place, Curtin University Group Show, September 26, 2023
+Art in Place, Curtin University Group Show

 Member of the Vice-Chancellor’s List for Academic Performance, Curtin University